 - Bone loss

-Having a beautiful smile that makes you feel confident is definitely important and shouldn’t be overlooked.
+Having a beautiful smile that makes you feel confident is important and shouldn’t be overlooked.
 It’s just not the only thing you should consider.

 You may not want to replace your missing tooth, and in that case, your orthodontist may be able to close the gap.
 Even if there will still be some space, treatment can help stabilize your bite to prevent and minimize shifting and bone loss in the future.
-Your orthodontist will work with your dentist and any other specialists to get the best possible result.
+Your orthodontist will work with your dentist and other specialists to get the best possible result.

-While you’re getting orthodontic treatment, your teeth will move and put strain on your gums.
-Your orthodontist will have to consult with your periodontist and your dentist about the health of your gums to determine if you’re ready for treatment.
+While you're getting orthodontic treatment, your teeth will move and strain your gums.
+Your orthodontist will have to consult with your periodontist and your dentist about the health of your gums to determine if you're ready for treatment.